Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 Deferment of studies

-for a period of up to twelve months, subject to the course being available in the desired academic period (semester).
-You will be contacted
+for a period of up to twelve months, subject to the course being available in the desired semester.
+You'll be contacted

-by Curtin University in May and September and provided with information on how to apply to study in either of the next two semesters.
+by Curtin University in May and September and given information on how to apply to study in either of the next two semesters.
 A place of

-study for the same course will only be guaranteed for the following two semesters, subject to availability.
+study in the same course will only be guaranteed for the following two semesters, subject to availability.
 For further information refer to the

 Can I defer? section.

-If you have a deferred Curtin place and you wish to apply for courses other than your deferred course, you must apply through TISC.
+If you have a deferred Curtin place and you want to apply for courses other than your deferred course, you must apply through TISC for the

 Calendar for relevant applications and processing deadline dates.